potatoeggy/eifueo/docs/sph3u7.md

 ### Uncertainties

-Uncertainties are stated in the form of [value] ± [uncertainty].
+Uncertainties are stated in the form of $a±\Delta a$.
 A value is only as precise as its absolute uncertainty.
 Absolute uncertainty of a **measurement** is usually represented to only 1 significant digit.

-!!! note
-    Variables with uncertainty use an uppercase delta for their uncertainty value: $a ± \Delta a$

  - The absolute uncertainty of a number is written in the same unit as the value.
  - The percentage uncertainty of a number is the written as a percentage of the value.